 Apple is planning to remove the Do Not Track feature from the Safari web browser with the next major updates of macOS Mojave and iOS.
 With versions 10.14.4 and 12.2 of these operating systems, respectively, the Do Not Track feature will no longer be available.

-Do Not Track has proved to be essentially useless, as most websites simply ignore it.
+Since then, Do Not Track has proved to be essentially useless, as most websites simply ignore it.
 And, the existence of this feature can help trackers create a fingerprint of your web browser.
 This fingerprinting uses a number of variables in your browser and operating system to create what can be a unique profile capable of identifying you.

 You can test this on the website Am I Unique?
 It looks at a set of data provided to websites by your browser, including which app you use, which operating system and version, the language of your operating system, your time zone, screen resolution, which plugins you have installed, and more.